 GRE Study guide broken down by section with specific GRE advice and study strategies: https://www.studypool.com/guide/ultimate-GRE-guide

 GMAT - Entrance exam for business graduate programs.
 You might notice that the GMAT is similar to the GRE in that it is also measures knowledge of analytical writing, verbal, and quantative reasoning.
-Free test prep here.
+You can find free test prep here.
 Including free MCAT practice test and free summaries for the sciences (Biochemistry, Physics, Chemistry, Organic Chemistry).

 LSAT - Law school entrance exam measuring the ability to read with accuracy, understanding, and insight in order to structure relationships and draw logical conclusions to complete arguments as they occur in ordinary language.
 These skills are essential for success in law school.

-MCAT - Medical school entrance exam measuring the ability to problem solve and think critically while also assessing comprehension of scientific priniciples necessary to study medicine successfully in medical school.
+MCAT - Medical school entrance exam measuring the ability to problem solve and think critically while also assessing comprehension of scientific principles necessary to study medicine successfully in medical school.

 OAT - The Optometry Admission Test, or OAT, is designed for those individuals wishing to enter optometry school.
 Administered by the Association of School and Colleges of Optometry, this exam is actually part of the application process for optometry school and must be successfully passed before a candidate is eligible for admission.
 Sample tests of this exam can be found here.
 You can find additional help and resources on https://crackoat.com as well as possible scholarships based on scholar merit, community service and financial need for students in pre-optometry.

 Disability Accommodation and Information:

 To learn more about graduate school and/or testing accommodations for individuals with disabilities, contact Oregon State University Disability Accesss Services and/or click on these exam links: GRE ; GMAT ; LSAT ; MCAT.